jrbcruz/HTMLParser/README.md

 - Compile parser with Bison with the following command: **bison -d parser.y**
 - Compile lexical analyzer and parser together to produce executable file with the following command: **gcc lex.yy.c parser.tab.c -o parser.exe**
 - Run executable file with the following command: **parser.exe<Inputs/input.html>ParserOutput/output.csv**

-# Additional notes for input and expected output files
-- Please be careful with input html files.
-If the parser outputs "syntax error" then please make sure that the html input file in question has **either one newline character at the end of the file or none at all.
-If an html table entry is NOT preceded by an html comment, then please make sure that there are no excess newlines at the end of the file.
-Otherwise, excess newlines are fine**.